Enjoy your visit to the beautiful Himalayan Garden & Sculpture Park

 Can I bring my dog?

 Dogs are welcome in the garden if kept on a short lead.
-We do not have dogs in the Tearoom (except assistance dogs or on wet days) but there is plenty of outdoor seating for your use.
+For the comfort of others, we do not have dogs in the Tearoom (except assistance dogs or on wet days) but there is plenty of outdoor seating for your use.

 Is the Himalayan Garden and Sculpture Park accessible for wheelchair and pushchair users?

-While the Tearoom, Information Centre, Buddha Garden, Plant Centre and Woodland Playground at the top of the park are wheelchair and pushchair friendly, the topography of the grounds (with steps and steep paths in places) and natural gravel paths, mean the main section of the garden is not currently accessible to wheelchair or mobility scooter users.
+While the Tearoom, Information Centre, Buddha Garden, Plant Centre and Woodland Playground at the top of the park are wheelchair friendly, the topography of the grounds (with steps and steep paths in places) and natural gravel paths, mean the main section of the garden is not currently accessible to wheelchair or mobility scooter users (unless all terrain varieties which can cope with 16 degree gradients).
+You may make use of these facilities for free if you are unable to access the full garden.
+Carers assisting a visitor to the garden get free entry.
+Pushchair users can access the garden via Coronation Drive but this does require a good push back up the hill!

 Can I use the Tearoom without coming into the Garden?